 Ngannou to win by KO, TKO, DQ or submission is my betting market of choice for this fight.
 I also fancy the more outside bet of Ngannou to win in the second round as a smaller staked side-bet.

 Calvin Kattar v Jeremy Stephens (Featherweight bout)

 A fight here that is very hard to call.
-Both fighters have recently failed to fathom the unorthodox style Zabit Magomedsharipov, losing on a unanimous points decision.
+Both fighters have recently failed to fathom the unorthodox style of Zabit Magomedsharipov, losing on a unanimous points decision.
 Both fighters are coming back from a loss in their last fight so will be keen to add another W to their record here.

 I’m happy to take a bet on the outright market on Stephens.
-Odds on this selection at time of publishing were around 2/1.
+Odds on this selection at the time of publishing were around 2/1.

 Greg Hardy vs Yorgan De Castro (Heavyweight bout)

 Probably the least most anticipated fight on the main card, but there’s usually knockout entertainment around when heavyweights start to dance with each other.
 Greg Hardy has more fight inexperience, although it is not that impressive.
 His 5 UFC fights so far have seen two wins, two losses, and a no contest.

 Yorgan De Castro is somewhat an unknown quantity, with only one official UFC fight to his name.
 However, he does hold an overall fight record of 6 fights and 6 wins.
 The majority of which came by stoppage or knockout.
 He does appear to be a little bit of a one-trick pony.
 That one trick is the good old right hook bomb.
 Neither fighter look like they are in their peak of fitness and I fear that if a bomb doesn’t land from someone in the early rounds this may turn out to be a bit of a hugging match.
 De Castro has done enough from the two to see me have a belief he can stop Hardy early.
 That is where my money is going, be it a small staked bet.